 index.html

-and the generated CSS)<style>
+, and generated CSS)<style>

-tag) or a webfont / external CSS file<head>
+tag) or an external webfont CSS file<head>

-using a non-render blocking method, example:<style>
+using a non-render-blocking method, example:<style>

 @font-face {